bobbyxng/pci-pmi-project-extractor/README.md

 To extract, clean and build PCI-PMI projects and map project data to the respective projects, please run:
 * `snakemake create_pci_pmi_projects` (add `-n` for dry-run)

+## License

+There are different open licenses for different types of files in the repository.
+See [specifications here](.reuse/dep5).

 ## Data Sources
 - European Commission (2024).
 PCI-PMI Transparency Platform. https://ec.europa.eu/energy/infrastructure/transparency_platform/map-viewer/main.html (last accessed on 17.09.2024)